sasanarakkha/study-tools/pali-class-inter.md

 **UNDER DEVELOPMENT**

-This draft based on the Intermediate Pāli Course made by Ven.
+This draft is based on the Intermediate Pāli Course made by Ven.
 Bodhirasa.
 This document is a work in progress, please **don’t** share or distribute outside of the class.

 It has 13 classes + final test.
 Total 14 meetings.